Sub-desk · Free for students

 50 papers/notebook, 50 queries/day

-Student tip:
+Student tip

 QuillBot free

-Quick article summaries for background reading
+Quick article summaries

 ~1,200 words per paste

-Student tip:
+Student tip

 Scribbr Summarizer